UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

-- SPIKE: Do something with feather-item (was removed due to mana changes)

 ## (SPIKE: PLANNING)
 - Rework shards to do something else
 (Ideally, we want them to *NOT* destroy themselves when used, lmao)

-## (SPIKE)
-### Create Items interacting with BONUS:
-(ONLY DO THIS TASK WHEN YOU ARE FEELING REFRESHED AND CREATIVE!!!)
-- ITEM: lose bonus, increase mult
-- ITEM-2: gain bonus, decrease mult
-- ITEM-3: earn 30 points, decrease bonus by 1
-- ITEM-4: If bonus is more/less than X, do XYZ
-- BONUS-SHIELD: If bonus is negative, make bonus positive
-- (Create more BONUS items; be creative; look for SYNERGIES.)

-## (SPIKE bonus-2)
-Make sure to have items that have an ANTI-SYNERGY with Bonus!!
-EG: Item: lose -5 bonus.
-Gain +1 mult.